theo-armour/pages/13-technology-applied-sciences/computing-ai-artificial-intelligence/0-ai-journal.md

 #newmediaart #algorithmicart #genartclub #new_media_art #pointcloud #touchdesigner #codeart #generative #generativedesign #realtime #realtimegraphics #creativecoding #generativeart #motiongraphics #abstractart

 #retrofuturism #gameart #environmentart #scifiartwork #scifi #sciencefictionart #space #dystopia #conceptart #digitalart #render #conceptartist #classicscifi #dystopian #artscifi #futuristic #futuredesign #future #scificoncept #design #digitalartist

+## 2024-10-18

+Halloween scene with a haunted house, a full moon, ghosts and a black cat, in the style of a very early film, black and white, grainy, realistic, detailed

+in the style of a movie scene, realistic, detailed, black and white, grainy, Cinématographe Lumière

+in the style of Cinématographe Lumière

 ## 2024-10-16

 Dumbo the flying elephant soaring over the Golden Gate Bridge toward Alcatraz and downtown San Francisco as filmed by the Lumiere brothers

 ## 2024-10-17

 Halloween painting with a haunted house, a full moon, and a black cat

 ## 2024-05-23